15 Easy Ways to Save Money

 Many people find it helpful to give themselves monthly challenges to save money.
 It can make the pursuit of spending less more fun and can get your competitive spirit going.

 For example, one month, you could vow not to get any takeout coffee and put the savings in the bank.
-The next month, you could vow to not take any rideshares and instead walk or take public transportation.
+The next month, you could vow to not use any rideshares and instead walk or take public transportation.
 Again, you’d put the cash saved in the bank.

 15. Go Fee-Free

-It can be wise to take a look at your financial institution and see how much you are paying in fees.
+It can be wise to take a look at your financial institution and see how much you are paying in bank fees.
 There can be everything from overdraft charges to out-of-network fees to foreign transaction costs.
 In addition, your account might be hit with monthly maintenance or minimum balance fees.
 All of that can add up.

 You might want to shop around for a new banking partner if you’re getting assessed a number of these charges.